Ohio teacher disputes how George Floyd died during virtual class, placed on administrative leave

-COLUMBUS, Ohio — A theology teacher at Bishop Ready High School is on administrative leave after she made a comment during a virtual class on Wednesday disputing how George Floyd died.
+COLUMBUS, Ohio — A theology teacher at Bishop Ready High School has been fired after she made a comment during a virtual class on Feb.
+24 disputing how George Floyd died.

 Floyd, a Black man, died last May after a Minneapolis police officer pressed a knee on his neck as Floyd repeatedly said, “I can’t breathe.”
 His death launched massive protests nationwide over racial injustice and police brutality.